I’ve explored this issue extensively in some previous posts that might be worth revisiting for additional context:

 - The last priority is to morph the different assessment models into a system that links it all for various purposes: comparison across subjects, communications to parents, tracking and monitoring at whole school level, giving governors the tools needed to fulfil their accountability duties.

-Earlier this term Our Head of School for Ks3 and I met with Heads of Department in small subject clusters to discuss this issue and share ideas.
+My former Head of School for Ks3 and I met with Heads of Department in small subject clusters to discuss this issue and share ideas.
 We wanted to be sure that each department had an approach rooted in an understanding of the curriculum and standards in the subject; an approach that each teacher shared.
 This is more important than having data but we also wanted to explore how data could be generated.

 In this context, what does authentic assessment look like?